ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * Developers use it to encrypt and decrypt data stored outside of Vault.

 ???
-* Let's talk about Vault's Encryption-as-a-Service, the Transit secrets engine.
+* What is the Transit secrets engine?
-* It provides an encryption API & service that are secure, accessible and easy to implement.
+* It provides an encryption API that is secure , accessible , and easy to implement.
+* Often times well see
+  developers forced to learn and build cryptography into their apps and we find certificates embeded in the app or local to where its running.
+  * These custom solutions take time , hard to maintain , and are rarely implemented securely
+  * So, if attacker gains access to the system they also have the cert to decrypt the data
-* Instead of forcing developers to learn cryptography, we present them with a familiar API that can be used to encrypt and decrypt data that is stored outside of Vault.
+* With Vaults EaaS we present you with a familiar API that can be used to encrypt and decrypt data
+* Vault policies can control who or what app can encrypt or decrypt the data.
+* The key used to encrypt the data are stored in vault and not local to the application.

 ---
 name: transit-engine-benefits